EEErinzzz/eeerinzzz.github.io/README.md

 # eeerinzzz.github.io
-just for private use
+Just for private use
-Thanks for the idea comes from
+Thanks for the idea comes from @smilegupta